MapeSVK/CourseApplication/README.md

 # CourseApplication
-Android App
+## Android app providing option to rate courses at the university to give a feedback to the teacher.

 _________________________
 INTRODUCTION:

-Android app providing option to rate courses at the university to give a feedback to the teacher.

 After the last button (send rating button) is clicked, a new object - rating is created based on the seek bar values, comment and an average.

-The system saves the new rating to a database and the user is able to send an email with an average rating as a message.
+The system saves a new rating to a database and the user is able to send an email with an average rating as a message.

 _________________________
 UI DESIGN: